The Official CELPIP Podcast: Episode 1 – How Vitor Scored Level 9 on the CELPIP Test

 CJ [00:01:31] Well, let’s jump right in then.
 I will just mention that the interview is conducted by Aswathi Iyer, who is our social media specialist and the host of CELPIP Live, and that if you do want to see the video version of this interview, you can check out our show notes for the link.
 Here we go.

-Aswathi [00:06:59] So you before we get into we will get into prep a little bit.
-But before that, I wanted to ask you, like you said, that the first test, you figured out your weaknesses, your strengths and how the test works.
-So in the four components of the test, which one did you what was the biggest challenge for you?
+Aswathi [00:06:59] So, you—before we get into, we will get into prep a little bit—but before that, I wanted to ask you, like: you said that the first test, you figured out your weaknesses, your strengths, and how the test works, so in the four components of the CELPIP Test, which one did you—what was the biggest challenge for you?

-Aswathi [00:08:36] So that’s good because we do have a question here from Favia who’s asked about how to improve the writing skills.
-And I do want to mention, guys, before we ask rhetorical questions, is that this is about his experience and what worked for him.
-So we are really glad that he decided to use his time to share his strategies with us.
-But it may or may not work for everyone.
-So do think about what works for you when you’re listening to his opinions and his strategies.
-So, yes, to answer this question, did you since you did say that writing was a little hard for you and that, you know, you did a lot of practice, what did you take any special steps specifically for writing that helped you kind of improve your score the next time?
+Aswathi [00:08:36] So that’s good because we do have a question here from Flavia who’s asked us how to improve the writing skills.
+And I do want to mention, guys, before we ask Vitor questions, is that this is about his experience and what worked for him.
+So we are really glad that he decided to use his time to share his strategies with us, but it may or may not work for everyone, so do think about what works for you when you’re listening to his opinions and his strategies.
+So, yes, to answer Flavia’s question, did you—since you did say that writing was a little hard for you and that, you know, you did a lot of practice, what—did you take any special steps specifically for writing that helped you kind of improve your score the next time?

 Aswathi [00:11:16] That is a great suggestion.
 I didn’t even think about it.
-And I understand that for some of me, especially like getting sharing some of your work and sharing your insecurities with someone might be hard.
+And I understand that for some of—me, especially, like getting, sharing some of your work and sharing your insecurities with someone might be hard.
 But I also agree that feedback is really important.
 So that is a good tip.
 Thank you.
-I will let full circle back to prep.
-So with respect to CELPIP and the prep that.
-Is available to you from CELPIP, which prep do you think that helped you the most, or just in general, what are the products that you used to prepare for your test?
+I will–let’s circle back to prep.
+So with respect to CELPIP and the prep that is available to you from CELPIP, which prep do you think that helped you the most?
+Or just in general, what are the products that you used to prepare for your test?

-Vitor [00:11:49] Yeah, I think, again, there’s there’s free resource free resources on the Web.
-There’s definitely people who are talking about their experiences there, which I think they’re helpful.
+Vitor [00:11:49] Yeah, I think, again, there’s, there’s free resource, free resources on the Web.
+There’s definitely people who are talking about their experiences there, which, I think they’re helpful.
 So I would definitely say, look it up on the Internet as well.
-But for me, because I think from my experience, like I really wanted to take to the next level, like it was important for me, for my context, for my dad, the step that I was taking in my life for immigration.
+But for me, because I think from my experience, like I really wanted to take it to the next level, like it was important for me, for my context, for my, the step that I was taking in my life, for immigration.
 So for me was important to actually bring it to the next level in terms of score.
-So for me, I did take online those on prep tests those practice tests online that you have and also the CELPIP preparation course that I took.
-I think that was very I think it was just super helpful for me.
+So for me, I did take online, those online prep tests, those practice tests online that you have, and also the CELPIP preparation course that I took, I think that was very—I think that was just super helpful for me.

 Aswathi [00:12:43] OK, sounds good.
-So since we are talking about taking classes, I do want to tell you guys that we have prep classes available.
+So since we are talking about taking prep classes, I do want to tell you guys that we have prep classes available.
 However, it is dependent on the class, whether they are providing prep at the moment.
 So I will encourage you to check our website for that.
-Again, a lot of you who are who reached out to our email ID [email protected], also asked us about prep in a global scale.
-So like prep in UAE or prep in India.
+Again, a lot of you who are, who reached out to our email ID [email protected], also asked us about prep in a global scale, so like prep in UAE or prep in India.
 And we do have that.
-It’s just that at this point, our website and our resources are focused on helping you during covid.
-So we haven’t updated our website on that part.
-Yet it might get updated.
-It will it will get updated, but the possibility of it getting updated soon is also strong.
-So I will encourage you to check the website from time to time to see which prep provider.
-So when I say prep provider, I mean coach in class, if that is what the word that you are familiar with.
+It’s just that at this point, our website and our resources are focused on helping you during COVID, so we haven’t updated our website on that part yet.
+It might get updated—it will get updated, but the possibility of it getting updated soon is also strong, so I will encourage you to check the website from time to time to see which prep provider—so when I say prep provider, I mean coaching class, if that is what, the word that you are familiar with.
 So we do have verified prep providers listed on our website for Canada at the moment.
 And we will be listing out our global prep providers soon as well.
 So please check our website for that.
-But now we’re going back to be.
+But now we’re going back to Vitor.
 OK, so we spoke about prep and we spoke about your strategies.
 Did you have a favorite resource or a favorite study material from CELPIP that you thought helped you prepare?

 Vitor [00:14:13] Yeah, absolutely.
 I mean, I was always on the CELPIP website when I was preparing.
-I would I would definitely say that the ones from the CELPIP, the practice test from CELPIP that was like that was what was super helpful for me, because so many of the stuff in the environment.
-Right.
-So it’s I mean, it couldn’t get any closer to the actual exam.
-And so taking like, yeah, definitely taking those those exams from the website was just practice once helped me understand the what the actual exam would be like.
+I would, I would definitely say that the ones from the CELPIP, the practice tests from CELPIP, that was like, that was what was super helpful for me, because it’s already in the CELPIP environment, right?
+So it’s, I mean, it couldn’t get any closer to the actual exam than that.
+So taking, like, yeah, definitely taking those, those exams from the CELPIP website, those practice ones, helped me understanding the what the actual exam would be like.
 That was super helpful.